marcomartini97/VORTICE/README.md

 # Vortice FreeRDP Proxy

 `vortice` builds a Fedora based image that compiles FreeRDP from the bundled `VDI_Broker` submodule, installs `podman`, and launches `vdi-redirector` by default.
 Switch the launcher with the `VORTICE_LAUNCHER` environment variable when you need the legacy `freerdp-proxy /etc/vdi/config.ini` behaviour.
 Clone the repository with `git clone --recurse-submodules` (or run `git submodule update --init --recursive` after cloning) to pull in both the FreeRDP fork and the `VORTICE-vdi` desktop template.
+Only Podman is supported for building and running the image at this time.

 ## Build the image
 1. Review `config/config.ini` and `config/vdi_broker.yaml`.
 The broker defaults to `dockerfile_path: /etc/vdi/VORTICE-vdi/Containerfile`; initialize the `VORTICE-vdi` submodule (`git submodule update --init --recursive`) so the downstream desktop template is baked into the image build context.
 2. Populate `keys/` with `cert.pem` / `key.pem` if you already have TLS material.
 When the directory is missing or empty, the build auto-generates a self-signed pair.
 3. Build:
    - `podman build -t vortice .`
-   - `docker build -t vortice .`
    The build always uses the `VDI_Broker` submodule (https://github.com/marcomartini97/VDI_Broker), which is a FreeRDP fork carrying the `vdi-broker` proxy module and supporting patches.
 Keep the submodule up to date with `git submodule update --remote` if you need newer changes.

 ## Updating `VDI_Broker`